-Figure 3A illustrates that three weeks post-6-OHDA injection, the average scores in the Murprogo's test increased substantially compared to the sham group (P<0.001), thereby confirming the successful induction of the PD model.
-After 21 days of treatment, the PD, PD+levodopa, PD+CBL, and PD+EXE groups exhibited significantly higher scores compared to the sham group (P<0.001 for all comparisons, Figure 3B).
-Nonetheless, no substantial difference was observed between the PD+CBL+EXE and the sham groups.
-Besides, administration of levodopa, CBL, treadmill exercise, and a combination of exercise and CBL significantly decreased Murprogo's scores compared to the normal saline-treated PD group (P<0.001).
-Furthermore, noteworthy differences were observed between the PD+EXE and PD+levodopa groups (P<0.05).
-Interestingly, combination therapy had a greater effect in decreasing Murprogo's score than single treatment with CBL (P<0.001) or treadmill exercise (P<0.01).
+Cerebrolysin and treadmill exercise, alone or in combination, attenuated muscle rigidity in the PD rats to the Sham group (p<0.001 for all comparisons, Fig. 3B).
+Nonetheless, no substantial difference was observed between the PD+CBL+EXE and the Sham groups.
+Besides, administration of Levodopa, CBL, treadmill exercise, and a combination of exercise and CBL significantly decreased Murprogo's scores compared to the normal saline-treated PD group (p<0.001).
+Furthermore, noteworthy differences was observed between the PD+EXE and PD+Levodopa groups (p<0.05).
+Interestingly, combination therapy had greater effect in decreasing Murprogo's score than single treatment with CBL (p<0.001) or treadmill exercise (p<0.01).